 NEW PLAY DEVELOPMENT - PROCESS IS OUR PRODUCT

-DQT will soon be open for submissions for our 2025-26 new play development programs:
+DQT is open for submissions for our 2025-26 new play development programs:

 AMERICAN WOMAN is a solo show development and presentation program that centralizes Female-identifying writers living in the United States.
 This program is for playwrights who already have a full draft of a solo show.